OleksandrMoskaliuk/MyDictionary/README.md

+# Dictonary
-# Light weigt dictionary made for remembering new words and its translations & test yourself
+Light weigt dictionary made for remembering new words and its translations